 - Olivia Flagg-Bourke (2021)

-Olivia is Mizzou Made and was “raised a Tiger”.
+Olivia is Mizzou Made and was born and “raised a Tiger”.

 - Maya Hill (2020)